+(g) Sub-Club Members.
+The Board of Directors may identify and form one or more Sub-Clubs, the members of which shall be members of the club.
+Individuals may apply for membership in one or more Sub-Clubs without applying for membership under paragraphs (a) through (f) using the procedures for regular active club membership.
+Sub-Clubs will meet at such times and locations as the Board of Directors shall from time to time determine.
+The times and locations of such meetings shall be announced to the club and such meetings shall be open to all members of the club.
+Members under paragraphs (a) through (f) may also become a member of one or more Sub-Clubs upon request to the Membership and Classification Committee.
+Sub-Club members who are not also members under paragraphs (a) through (f) will pay Rotary International, District 5950 and club #9 dues and initiation fees but only pay for club lunches when attending club regular meetings.
+Sub-Club members are voting members of the club but shall not be assigned a classification unless also a member under paragraphs (a) through (f).
+Sub-Clubs will select a Chair and other Sub-Club officers (who may be members of the club under paragraphs (a) through (f)) as needed and shall adopt guidelines, eligibility requirements and meeting procedures.
+The actions of the Sub-Club shall at all times be subject to the approval and control of the club Board of Directors.
+A Sub-Club member may become a member under paragraphs (a) through (f) or any other Sub-Club upon request to the Membership and Classification Committee and approval of the Board.
+The Board of Directors may terminate any Sub-Club at any time and for such reasons as the Board of Directors may determine.
+Upon such termination, any member of such Sub-Club shall cease to be a member of the club unless (i) such Sub-Club member is then a member of the club under paragraphs (a) through (f) or another Sub-Club or (ii) such Sub-Club member requests to become a member of the club under paragraphs (a) through (f) or another Sub-Club.

-There shall be one category for honorary membership to include Board-approved meritorious community leaders and/or recipients of the club’s annual Service Above Self award.
+There shall be one category for honorary membership to include Board-approved meritorious community leaders, recipients of the club’s Service Above Self award and Past Presidents of the club who are not Active members.
 The Board of Directors shall recruit and invite community leaders to join the club as honorary members pursuant to the guidelines set forth by Rotary International.
-Recipients of the club’s Service Above Self award shall be invited to become honorary members of the club.
+Recipients of the club’s Service Above Self award and Past Presidents of the club who are not Active members shall be invited to become honorary members of the club.
 Final selection and approval of all honorary candidates shall rest with the Board of Directors.
 Honorary members pay no initiation fee or annual dues, have no attendance expectations, and pay for lunches only on the dates of meeting attendance.

 Resolutions and Motions

 No resolution or motion to commit this club on any matter shall be considered by the club until it has been considered by the Board of Directors.
-Such resolutions or motions, if offered at a club meeting, shall be referred without discussion to the Board, which, after having given consideration to the matter, shall submit its recommendations to the club.
+Such resolutions or motions, if offered at a club meeting, shall be referred without discussion to the Board, which, after having considered the matter, shall submit its recommendations to the club.
 Having received the recommendations of the Board, the club may then proceed to take such action as may seem proper to the majority.

 Any charitable or other appeal to the club or individual club members shall be handled in accordance with direction by the Board of Directors.